I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Bellows Beach

-Bellows Beach is a secret spot in Hawaii limited to weekends and holidays.
+Bellows Beach is a Hawaiian secret spot limited to weekends and holidays.

-There are many lesser-known hidden gems on Oahu, but the special feeling of only being able to go there for a limited time is irresistible.
+There are many little-known hidden gems on Oahu, but the special feeling of only being able to visit this one for a limited time is irresistible, isn’t it?
+Haha.

-Because people only enter during limited times, the sandy beach is clean, the water clarity is high, and it has an atmosphere like a private beach.
+Because people only enter during limited times, the sandy beach is clean and the transparency of the sea is high, giving it a private beach-like atmosphere.

-The contrast between the white sand, green sea, and cobalt blue sky makes this a truly scenic recommended beach!
+It is a highly recommended beach where the contrast between the white sand, green sea, and cobalt blue sky is truly spectacular!

 See more about Bellows Beach